johnno1962/injectionforxcode/README.md

 empty main.m to your project.

 When classes are injected they receive a +injected message and instances will receive a -injected message so you can reload view controllers for example.
+This is achieved using a sweep of objects visable from [UIApplication sharedApplication] and it's windows.
+If required, for all classes that have a +sharedInstance method in your app or frameworks, this method is called and the result added to the list of seeds for the sweep.

 The plugin is now integrated with the [XprobePlugin](https://github.com/johnno1962/XprobePlugin).
 Once installed, use the Product/Xprobe/Load menu item to inspect the objects in your application and search for the object you wish to execute code against and click it's link to inspect/select it.
-You can then open an editor which allows you to execute any Objective-C or Swift code  against the object (implemented as a catgeory/extension.)
+You can then open an editor which allows you to execute Objective-C or Swift code against the object (implemented as a catgeory/extension.)
 Use Xlog/xprintln to log output back to the Xprobe window.

 The InjectionPluginAppCode project has also been updated for 3.1 so you can now inject Swift from AppCode!